 Linear resistors consist of fixed and variable resistors and can be created in a variety of ways including the carbon-composition resistor and thick and thin film resistors.
 Many manufacturers manufacture multiple different types of linear resistors.
 Generally, linear resistors are most commonly used in consumer electronics such as computers and audio/visual devices.

 The Plaintiff alleged that Settling Defendants participated in an unlawful conspiracy to raise, fix, maintain, or stabilize the price of linear resistors at artificially high levels in violation of Section 1 of the Sherman Antitrust Act, 15 U.S.C. § 1 et seq.
 The Defendants deny the Plaintiff’s allegations.
-The Court has not decided who is right.

 How do I know if I am part of the Settlements?